xde-mcp/ART/README.md

 ## Overview

 ART is an open-source reinforcement learning framework for improving **LLM agent reliability**.
-ART utilizes the GRPO reinforcement learning algorithm to let models **learn from experience**.
+ART utilizes the GRPO reinforcement learning algorithm to help models **learn from experience**.
 For a quick hands-on introduction, run one of the notebooks below.
-When you're ready to learn more, take a look at our [docs](https://art.openpipe.ai).
+When you're ready to learn more, check out the [docs](https://art.openpipe.ai).

 ## 📒 Notebooks